When it comes to things to do in Chicago, Illinois, this Midwestern destination is practically overflowing.

 Museum of Contemporary Art

 Unlike the Art Institute of Chicago, the Museum of Contemporary Art (MCA) features constantly rotating exhibitions by contemporary artists of today.
-I’ve been to MCA twice, and have enjoyed different and thought-provoking exhibitions both times.
+I’ve been to MCA many times, and enjoy different and thought-provoking exhibitions on every visit.

 This museum is family-friendly, but students and adults may especially appreciate the more nuanced, and often heavier, subject matter.
 Still, there is artwork for everyone to enjoy.
 The museum also offers live performances, events, and programs for the community.
 Expect to spend around an hour to two hours here.